Tommyphung1/Predicting-Patient-Vaccine-Status/README.md

 | seasonal_vaccine | Whether respondent received seasonal flu vaccine |

 For this model, we will be focusing the **season flu vaccine** label from the dataset.

+## Business Understanding
+Vaccines are a useful way to prevent viral infections.
+One of the most common viral infections is influenza or most commonly known as the flu.
+The CDC recommended individuals to recieve the vaccine during the flu season of every year.
+However, since vaccines aren't manditory, individuals may deny them through personal beliefs or limited knowledge of the vaccine.
+Vaccines would be wasted where they could be used in other medical centers. <br>

+**For example, 1.1 billion Covid Vaccines were estimated to be wasted due to expired vaccines and supply chain issues.** <br>

+In order to give patients the the vaccines as efficently as possible, hospitals and medical center store vaccines to be administer quickly whenever requested.
+With the current dataset, we could potentially predict whether a patient would want a vaccine based on their answers on the survey.
+This way, medical center can order an adiquite amount of vaccines with minimual waste.

+## Data Understanding
+The dataset consist of binary and numerical entries based on their answers on a survey.
+There are 8 columns that have 5% of the data missing that were determined to be the cutoff to be removed.
+The remaining data will be filled with the approprate measurements.
+In order to model the dataset, all of the data type needs to be a numeric so dummy variables are needed for 12 of the columns.

+## Method
+We need to perfrom multiple claffication models to help predict the targeted variable, seasonal vaccines.
+There will be 3 models:
+1. Decision Tree <br>
+Default parameters are used to be used as a baseline to look for what needs to be perfomed.
+2. Random Forest <br>
+Majority of the parameters are default but some were changed to improve from the previous model
+3. Random Forest with tuned hyperparameters <br>
+By using GridSearch, a dictionary of list of parameters are scoped to see which parameters would lead to the best results.

+We will be looking at the accuracy to see how accurate the model perform on the training dataset and the testing dataset.

+There were missing values and I was uncertain which method would be best. <br>
+1. The first attempt removed **columns** with more than 5% missing values.
+2. The second attempt was to remove the **indexs** or particiants that have missing values. <br>
+3. The final attempt created weight probability for each columns and **randomly** give each missing value for each columns. <br>

+## Results